cucumber-school/scripts/README.md

 ### Working on code storyboard branches

-The source code for most of the chapters is kept in on [orphan branches](https://git-scm.com/docs/git-checkout/1.7.3.1#git-checkout---orphan) named after the chapter and language, e.g. [`chapter-03-code-ruby`](https://github.com/cucumber-school/scripts/commits/chapter-03-code-ruby)
+The source code for most of the chapters is kept in on [orphan branches](https://git-scm.com/docs/git-checkout/1.7.3.1#git-checkout---orphan) named after the course, chapter and language, e.g. [`code.bdd-with-cucumber.03.ruby`](https://github.com/cucumber-school/scripts/commits/code.bdd-with-cucumber.03,ruby)

 The idea is to create a storyboard for the code in the chapter in the branch, with one commit each time something happens.
 To create a new chapter code branch, use these commands:

-    git checkout --orphan chapter-0n-code-<lang> # where n is the chapter number and <lang> is the language rm -rf . # because otherwise all the files you just had in HEAD will get checked in! echo "content\npublic\n" > .gitignore
+    git checkout --orphan code.$course.$chapter.$lang # remember to use double digits for the chapter e.g. 05 rm -rf . # because otherwise all the files you just had in HEAD will get checked in! echo "content\npublic\n" > .gitignore
     git add --all